Scholarships and Financial Aid

 - Tanzania - provides participants with up to $1500 for the Culture and Economic of Tanzania Program.
 Applications due by Feb 15, 2014.

-- Global Learning Scholarship - CPCC’s Global Learning Office will be offering, for the first time, three $1000 scholarships for participants on TBD specified 2015 programs.
-One scholarship will be given out to one participant on each selected program.
-Interested students should submit the application, personal essay and three recommendations to the Global Learning Office (Overcash 303, firstname.lastname@example.org) by Jan 31, 2014.
+- Global Learning Scholarship - the Global Learning Office will be giving out one scholarship for use on any CPCC 2015 program.
+Interested students should submit the application, personal essay and three recommendations to the Global Learning Office (Overcash 303, firstname.lastname@example.org) by Jan 31, 2015.
 Applications will be reviewed and top candidates will be contacted for interviews in early February.
 The criteria for selection are as follows: 1.
 Full time CPCC student, 2.
 Limited travel experience (priority will be given to applicants who have never traveled outside of the country before), 3.
 Demonstrated financial need.

 CPCC's Global Learning Office will support your application to any of the below scholarships for which you are qualified.